Narbase/kunafa-docs/docs/01-getting-started.md

 ### Server side rending
 Use Kunafa on the server side to generate static HTML and CSS and then hydrate the views on the front end.

-## Kunafa Philosophy

-The main goal of Kunafa is to create web development fun.
-It takes a pragmatic approach to abstracting the complexities of the underlying technologies.
-As such, it provides helper functions and classes so that developers can think in higher level of abstraction than working directly with HTML, CSS and JavaScript.

-Kunafa tries to be a complete solutions for web developers in an unopinionated way.

-### What Kunafa is NOT:
-- Kunafa is not a wrapper around HTML and CSS.
-- Kunafa is not a client side only library to create Single Page Applications

 ## Hello, World example